-- "invasive plant" means a species of plant prescribed in section 2 of the FRPA Invasive Plant Regulation. - "Invasive Plant Program" or "IAPP" means the invasive plant management program or successor, delivered and maintained by the ministry responsible for Forests: https://www.for.gov.bc.ca/hra/Plants/index.htm. - "invasive plant occurrence site" means a location of an invasive plant that is identified by the IAPP or personnel working on behalf of the FSP holder. - "invasive plant zone" means a zone determined by the FSP holder, encompassing an invasive plant occurrence site, and the area within a 500-meter radius (horizontal distance) of that site. - "grass seed" means Canada Common #1 or higher standard forage mixture, as defined by the Canada Seeds Act, and applied at manufacturer's prescribed rates. - "personnel" means persons working on behalf of the FSP holder within an FDU to which this FSP applies, and conducting any of the following activities: - (i) road and cutblock development; - (ii) cutblock harvesting and road construction supervision; and - (iii) road inspections. - "priority invasive plants" means those plants specified by FDU in Table 6.1.2a. - "insufficiently revegetated" means an amount of vegetative cover that is inadequate to prevent the introduction or establishment of invasive plants, as determined by a qualified professional.
+- "invasive plant" means a species of plant prescribed in section 2 of the FRPA Invasive Plant Regulation. - "Report Invasives BC application" means the invasive species reporting mobile app, delivered and maintained by the ministry responsible for Forests. - "invasive plant occurrence site" means a location of an invasive plant that is identified by the IAPP or personnel working on behalf of the FSP holder. - "invasive plant zone" means a zone determined by the FSP holder, encompassing an invasive plant occurrence site, and the area within a 500-meter radius (horizontal distance) of that site. - "grass seed" means Canada Common #1 or higher standard forage mixture, as defined by the Canada Seeds Act, and applied at manufacturer's prescribed rates. - "personnel" means persons working on behalf of the FSP holder within an FDU to which this FSP applies, and conducting any of the following activities: - (i) road and cutblock development; - (ii) cutblock harvesting and road construction supervision; and - (iii) road inspections. - "priority invasive plants" means those plants specified by FDU in Table 6.1.2a. - "insufficiently revegetated" means an amount of vegetative cover that is inadequate to prevent the introduction or establishment of invasive plants, as determined by a qualified professional.